projectatomic/paci/jenkins/README.md

-# PAPR Jenkins
+# PACI Jenkins

-This directory defines the infrastructure for a PAPR pipeline.
+This directory defines the infrastructure for a Jenkins pipeline.

-The infrastructure is instantiated by the `papr-jenkins.yaml` OpenShift template which will create a Jenkins instance customized for PAPR.
+The infrastructure is instantiated by the `paci-jenkins.yaml` OpenShift template which will create a Jenkins instance customized for PACI.
 This is heavily based on the `jenkins-persistent` builtin OpenShift template, but with the following
 enhancements: